Best Action Cameras For Mountain Biking (2023 Top Picks)

 Photo mode

 With both hands on the handlebar, taking photos is actually impossible.
 Or is it?
 At least with a dedicated photo mode.
 Most action cams have such good stabilization and resolution, that most people just take screenshots of their video footage.
-Fun fact: All my YouTube thumbnails are produced that way.
+Hint: All my YouTube thumbnails are produced that way.

-Whatever your decision falls on, don’t forget the bread and butter of any action cam: the mounts and accessories (chest mount is a must for MTB).
+Whatever your decision falls on, don’t forget the bread and butter of any action cam: stabilization, and accessories (chest mount is a must for MTB.
+It’s always in my POV camera bag).

 Besides a cam and your favorite mount, all else is optional.
 And the greatest benefit of all is having those amazing days of riding forever caught on camera – to relive those memories is priceless!

-The OA3 is super easy to use, has great video and audio quality, a wide selection of custom and GoPro accessories, pro settings to dial in, vertical mode and magnetic mounts for quick and easy dismount out on the trails.
-All at a reasonable price.
+The OA4 is super easy to use, has top video and audio quality, a wide selection of first and third-party accessories, pro settings to dial in, vertical mode, long-lasting batteries and magnetic mounts for quick and easy dismount out on the trails – all at a reasonable price.

 What more can you ask for?